dotnet/docs-maui/docs/fundamentals/bindable-properties.md

 ### Create a property

-To create a `BindableProperty` instance, the containing class must derive from the `BindableObject` class.
-However, the `BindableObject` class is high in the class hierarchy, so the majority of classes used for UI functionality support bindable properties.
+To create a `BindableProperty` instance, the containing class must derive from the <xref:Microsoft.Maui.Controls.BindableObject> class.
+However, the <xref:Microsoft.Maui.Controls.BindableObject> class is high in the class hierarchy, so the majority of classes used for UI functionality support bindable properties.

 A bindable property can be created by declaring a `public static readonly` property of type `BindableProperty`.
 The bindable property should be set to the returned value of one of the `BindableProperty.Create` method overloads.
-The declaration should be within the body of `BindableObject` derived class, but outside of any member definitions.
+The declaration should be within the body of <xref:Microsoft.Maui.Controls.BindableObject> derived class, but outside of any member definitions.

 At a minimum, an identifier must be specified when creating a `BindableProperty`, along with the following parameters: